 Treatment of lactic acidosis may include:

-- Intravenous fluids, possibly in the hospital
+- IV fluids, possibly in the hospital

 - Vitamin supplements

 Hyperglycemia occurs with higher-than-usual levels of blood sugar, called glucose.
 It is a symptom of diabetes.
-However, you can have hyperglycemia without having diabetes.
+But you can have hyperglycemia without having diabetes.
 Protease inhibitors, growth hormone drugs, and hepatitis C infection can increase the risk of this side effect.